The best Pokemon overall across multiple roles. They have the typing, moves, and stats to succeed as top contenders.

 The best Pokemon to switch to from an unfavorable lead.
 These Pokemon have safe matchups and can pressure shields or deal heavy damage even in their losses.

 The best Pokemon with an energy advantage.
 Fast energy gain or powerful moves make them dangerous after building up energy.
+This category also factors in a Pokemon's ability to farm down weakened opponent or overfarm in advantageous matchups.

 These Pokemon perform the most dependably.
 They provide consistent damage and rely less on baiting shields than other Pokemon.
 Shorter Fast Moves also help improve consistency.